sselvin778/assignment722/README.md

 By utilising `ArcGIS Online`, layers for Northern Ireland greenspaces can be accessed from [here](https://www.arcgis.com/home/item.html?id=c809afd275dd4dd4a519638978bd304a) and layers for the off-road greenspace trails can be accessed from [here](https://www.arcgis.com/home/item.html?id=0c9184ef90704ecf9871ccff622dc721).
 Both of these layers need to be opened in `ArcGIS Pro`, whereby they should be __exported__ as __features__ and put into your project file.

 ### Last step
-Please ensure you follow these steps in order to allow the formatting and processing functions to run smoothly. __Good luck!!!__
+Please ensure you follow these steps in order to allow the formatting and processing functions to run smoothly.
+If you run into any difficulties, head to the troubleshooting section for some help. __Good luck!!!__